...

 Appalachian Tea

 There are similar species to mountain holly growing in America.
-Their appearance and active components are identical, and thus their medicinal properties are usually equal.
+Their appearance and active components are identical; thus, their medicinal properties are usually equal.
 Some of these species are, for instance, the Appalachian tea (Ilex cassine L.), which grows in the United States and Mexico.

 Among others, there are also the oil weed or oil wood (Ilex theezans Mart.), which grows in Brazil and Paraguay, the yaupon (Ilex vomitoria Ait.); which grows in Mexico and the West Indies, and the Brazilian tree known as cauna (Ilex pseudobuxus Reiss.).

-Another shrub growing in America is fever bush (Ilex veticillata [L.] Gray. = Prinos verticillatus L.) Due to its importance and unique features, the plant most widely known of those belonging to the Ilex genus is the yerba mate (Ilex paraguayensis St. Hill).
+Another shrub growing in America is fever bush (Ilex veticillata [L.] Gray. = Prinos verticillatus L.) Due to its importance and unique features, the plant most widely known as belonging to the Ilex genus is the yerba mate (Ilex paraguayensis St. Hill).

 How to use Mountain Holly